mihaipriboi/Nerdvana-Nemesis/Electrical Diagram/README.md

+# Electrical Diagram
-Electrical diagram made using www.circuit-diagram.org
+The diagram was made using www.circuit-diagram.org